hmdsamarasekara/hmdsamarasekara.github.io/_posts/2025-05-17-usb2rig-aprsdroid-review.md

     <strong>⚠️ Documentation Gap:</strong> One notable drawback is the <strong>lack of official documentation</strong>.
 Important configuration details—such as serial mode selection, solder jumpers, and pinouts—are mostly discovered by examining the PCB or through community discussions.
 For operators comfortable with a bit of experimentation this may not be a major issue, but beginners might find it confusing.
   </div>

-  <p>Overall, the USB2Rig proved to be a <strong>useful and compact interface for digital radio experiments</strong>, particularly for portable setups using a smartphone or small computer.
-With the right cables and configuration, it can support a wide range of applications including APRS, packet radio, and other soundcard-based digital modes.</p>
+  <p>Overall, the USB2Rig proved to be a <strong>useful and compact interface for digital radio experiments</strong>.
+With the right cables and configuration, it can support a wide range of applications, including APRS, packet radio, and other soundcard-based digital modes.</p>
 </div>

 ---